About Chocolate Guinness Cupcakes with Baileys Frosting

 Once butter is melted, slowly whisk in sugar until it has completely dissolved, then do the same with the cocoa powder.

-In the meantime, sift together flour and baking soda in a small bowl, then set aside.
+- In the meantime, sift together flour and baking soda in a medium bowl, then set aside.

-Place muffin tin on a wire rack to cool for 5-10 minutes, then pop cupcakes out and allow to finish cooling on the wire rack.
-Wait until cupcakes are completely cooled before applying the frosting.
+Place muffin tin on a wire cooling rack to cool for 5-10 minutes, then pop cupcakes out and place on wire rack to cool completely.
+Wait until cupcakes are cooled before applying the frosting.

 For the Baileys Cream Cheese Frosting

-Finally, add in the Baileys Irish Cream.
+Finally, add in the Baileys Irish Cream and whip until smooth.
 This frosting is very forgiving and easy to balance to your tastes.
 You can add up to 6 tablespoons of Baileys (total) or up to 5 cups of powdered sugar (total) to get the flavor and consistency you'd like.